Teaching Social Skills

 -Showing sports(wo)manship

-3. Task analyze the following behaviors (Delineate, in order...if there is an order...the sub-behaviors that must be displayed in order to accurately show the desired behavior tht you have identified and defined)
+3. Task analyze the following behaviors (Delineate, in order...if there is an order...the sub-behaviors that must be displayed in order to accurately display the desired behavior that you have identified and defined.)

 (See the home page link on "task analysis" if you are unclear on how to conduct this procedure)